MuhammadA-C/odin-rock-paper-scissors/README.md

 Overview: This project is supposed to allow a player play against the computer in a game of rock, paper, and scissors.

 GUI:
-For this version of the project we were supposed to create the game to run in the console, so no GUI was required.
+For this version of the project, we were supposed to create the game to run in the console, so no GUI was required.

 Playing The Game:
 The user is able to play the game by typing into the promot box either "rock", "paper", or "scissors".

 Input Checking:
-The game is case insensitive, so the player can enter in the choices of rock, paper, or scissors in a variety of ways and the input will work.
+Users input is case insensitive, so the user can enter in the choices of rock, paper, or scissors in a variety of ways and the input will work.
 I handled this by after obtaining the user input to convert it all to lowercase.